 Most babies learn quickly and begin to drift to sleep without much fussing or protesting.
 But a few can be stubborn.
 Older babies who are habituated to being nursed or patted to sleep will take some time to grow out of their habits.
 In such cases, make it a gradual process.

-Your best bet is to follow your instincts instead of doing something you feel will not work or can be detrimental to your baby.
-Observe your baby and follow simple techniques that work for both of you.
-No one method works for every newborn or toddler and mom pair.
+It is better to follow your instincts instead of doing something you feel will not work or can be detrimental to your baby.
+Observe your baby and follow simple techniques that could work for both of you.
+No one method works for every newborn.

 2. What if my baby can’t sleep without nursing?

 If your baby is used to being nursed to bed, you will have to break this habit.
-Simply, feed your baby much before your planned bedtime routine or reduce the minutes of feeding during sleep.
+Simply feed your baby much before your planned bedtime routine or reduce the minutes of feeding during sleep.
 This is a gradual process, especially if your baby is over eight months of age.
 Thus, patience and persistent efforts should be the way to go.